SifatAli008/OriginX/README.md

 3. Enable for **Production** environment (and Preview/Development if needed)
 4. **Redeploy** after adding variables

-⚠️ **Important:** The app will load even if Firebase variables are missing (with warnings), but authentication features won't work until variables are configured.
+**Important:** The app will load even if Firebase variables are missing (with warnings), but authentication features won't work until variables are configured.

-**🔧 Troubleshooting:** If you see "Firebase is not configured" errors, check [VERCEL_FIREBASE_SETUP.md](./VERCEL_FIREBASE_SETUP.md) for detailed troubleshooting steps.
+**Troubleshooting:** If you see "Firebase is not configured" errors, check [VERCEL_FIREBASE_SETUP.md](./VERCEL_FIREBASE_SETUP.md) for detailed troubleshooting steps.

 ## Troubleshooting